Best Split Keyboards 2026: Portable Ergonomic Picks Reviewed & Compared

 Goldtouch Go!2 Bluetooth Wireless Mobile Keyboard

 When looking at this keyboard, there were some glaring issues which quickly removed it from the review list.
 Firstly, the layout looked strange and incredibly cramped.
 The arrow keys seemed to be squished in as an afterthought, and the home, end, page up and down keys on the left looks like it invites constant accidental presses.
-Secondly, it also appears quite large and thick when folded.
-As portability and compactness is a key requirement to ensure travel friendliness, the Go!2 keyboard did not pass our initial screening.
+Secondly, it is 6.35 cm (7 inches) in height when folded, which is even thicker than the (already thick) SpiderIsland Split Keyboard reviewed above.
+As portability and compactness is a key requirement to ensure travel friendliness, the Go!2 keyboard quickly forfeited its candidacy.

 Keyboards we reviewed, but can't recommend